jrobinson-uk/Hour_Of_Code_Ruby_Quiz/worksheet.md

 alert "Your score is " + score.to_s
 ```

-## Step 2: Asking Questions and Working With User Input
+## Asking Questions and Working With User Input
 A quiz needs questions, but how do we know if the player has answered them correctly?
 In programming we can compare an answer given by the player to what the correct answer is, and until this answer isHour_Of_Code_Ruby_Quiz/  or cancel
  Edit file   Preview changes